Updated: Feb 12

 The B40 and M40 would sometime blame their luck for their circumstances.
 But do one realize that underlying our income earning capability are the beliefs and values, finally the courage to act.
 In my many encounters with luck, I come to realise that all the preparation – sheer hard work, wisdom, courage, and strategies in the right direction gives us the leverage when the opportunity arises.
 The common man will call that luck but what one fail to realise is the sweat and tears behind the preparation.
 Sweat does not only mean hard work which is a must but also the stress and anxiety of not knowing the direction.
 Sweat also means the hard choices we must make.
 And that takes enormous courage which in my journey, I come to realise is one of the factors separating the have and the have nots.
 Tears are disappointments of not getting the result we want or falling short of our expectation.
 In short, our income earning capability is never just about the brain, but it is about the heart.
 The sad truth is many thoughts that brain trounce heart.
 But in my journey of 40 over years, it is the other way around.
 At the core of heart are the belief systems and value system which sends the signal to the brain to assess and finally the ingredient call gut or courage are needed to make the decision for action.

 To illustrate the blabbering above, many know the difference between an employee and an entrepreneur.
 But how many realise that what is difference between a CEO of a big company and the employee at the bottom of the pyramid?
 Aren’t both also an employee of someone?
 But why the disparity in position and thus the income.
 Save me the argument on luck as I have already explained.
 The biggest difference between the CEO and the bottom-rung employee is the heart.
 One took the courage and responsibility to have the wisdom and intelligence for everyone to accept and push him up to be their leader, while the other one is someone who lacks courage and responsibility, though they may have the same wisdom and intelligence.
 It is the courage and responsibility that differentiate the quality of one’s work.
 And courage and responsibility come from the heart.
 Never the brain.
+That is the foundation of having more income.

 I absolutely agree with the writer that the poor needs more income.
 In fact, everyone.
 Not just the poor.
 To get out of one’s current circumstances which one do not wish to have, more income is needed.
 Income is a resource.